Christilato/Challenge2/README.md

 # Challenge2
-HW Challenge 2- creating a portfolio
+HW Challenge 2

+## Description
+Building a portfolio page, which we can add to as the course progresses.